AudreyBurki/Open-Positions/README.md

 The University of Potsdam strives to maintain gender balance among its staff.
 Severely dis-abled applicants shall receive preference in case of equal qualifications.
 We expressly invite applications from people with migration backgrounds.

-Please send your application (including letter of motivation, CV, at least 2 names of poten-tial referees, copies of academic certificates) as a single pdf file to Audrey Bürki at buer-ki@uni-potsdam.de until September 30th for full consideration (late applications may be considered until the position is filled).
+Please send your application (including letter of motivation, CV, at least 2 names of poten-tial referees, copies of academic certificates) as a single pdf file to Audrey Bürki at buerki@uni-potsdam.de until September 30th for full consideration (late applications may be considered until the position is filled).
 Please direct informal inquiries to buerki@uni-potsdam.de.

 Potsdam, August 12, 2021